facetframer/orgnav/README.md

 Run some functions with `M-x`.

 You may well want to set up some keybindings using `define-key` and `global-set-key`.
 No defaults are provided since users of this library likely have strong opinions about such things.

 ## Debugging

-Try setting the orgnav-log variable and reviewing the messages buffer
+Try setting the `orgnav-log` variable and reviewing the `*Messages*` buffer:

 ```
 (setq orgnav-log 't)
 ```

-## Advanced features
+## Advanced-use features
 ### Extensibility
 Functions are moderately flexible and you can call them yourself from elisp.
-Whenever you want to find nodes to operate on from elisp this library can be useful.
+Whenever you want to find org nodes to operate on from elisp this library can be useful.
 The synchronuos variants of functions are very relevant here.

-#### Specific functionality
+#### Specific-purpose convenience functions
 The core of this library is the navigation interface that can be used extensibly from elisp.
-However, some of this extension has been done for you already through convenience functions.
-There are functions for:
+However some common (or obvious) examples are included:

-* Clocking into items
+* Clocking into items (`orgnav-clock-in`)
-* Refiling
+* Refiling (`orgnav-refile`, `orgnav-refile-ancestors` and friends)
-* Use with org-capture to select where you want to capture to
+* Use with `org-capture` to select your capture target (`orgnav-capture-function-relative` and `orgnav-capture-function-global`)

 ## Alternatives